310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
 “Don’t worry, don’t worry, it won’t.
 Probably.
-Don’t be so alarmed, please come closer… You guys are a little too far away, and I can’t see you very well.”
+Don’t be so alarmed, please come closer… You guys are a liiittle too far away for me to see you clearly.”

 “I do have a camera set up inside the drone, but—”